-We acquired the Bookies.com website in early 2018.
-Since then, we have transformed it into an all-inclusive platform for sports bettors that provides promo codes, odds comparison, game previews, betting strategies and news.
-In contrast to Gambling.com which is an international destination with a casino-first focus, Bookies.com was built from the ground up with a US-first and sports-first focus.
-We believe Bookies.com is well positioned to become a leading sports-betting destination in the U.S.
+We acquired the Bookies.com domain name in early 2018.
+Since then, we have transformed it into an all-inclusive website for sports bettors that provides promo codes, odds comparison, game previews, betting strategies and news.
+Bookies.com was built from the ground up with a U.S.-first and sports-first focus.
+We believe Bookies.com is well positioned to become a leading sports-betting destination in the U.S. and other English-speaking markets.